This easy recipe for prosecco grapes features crisp green grapes, soaked in champagne, and then lovingly coated in sugar.

 Whether served as a refreshing summer treat, a charming addition to holiday festivities, or a delightful boozy indulgence for a joyous New Year celebration, these Sugared Champagne Grapes are sure to captivate hearts and palates alike.
 With just a few simple steps, you can create a frozen sugared grape recipe that is both easy to make and a delight to savor.

-- Wash the grapes thoroughly.
+Soak the grapes

-🔄 Substitutions
+Substitutions

 Prosecco and Vodka Sugared Grapes